pombase/website/src/docs/documentation/orthologs.md

 database.
 Other ortholog predictions come from experimental data demonstrating functional correspondence or involving membership of corresponding complexes.
-These predictions are also aligned and submitted to Pfam before inclusion.
-PomBase's approach ensures that the breadth of coverage is greater than any individual prediction method, and includes many ortholog calls which are not detected by any automated method.
+These predictions are also aligned and submitted to Pfam before inclusion. ${database_name}'s approach ensures that the breadth of coverage is greater than any individual prediction method, and includes many ortholog calls which are not detected by any automated method.
 Gradually, we will add and display supporting